Natinael13/Lottery/README.md

 # What I Gained

 * Practice working with arrays and calculations using Javascript
-* Practice with Html
+* Practice with HTML
-* Practice with Css
+* Practice with CSS